 Plus, your door and door frame expands and contracts depending on the season!
 While this change may not be very obvious, it can have an effect on the fitting of your door.
 When the temperature drops, an ill-fitting door will not latch properly.
 Or, when the weather warms up, you might notice that your door sticks in the frame.
 Allowing 3-4mm clearance on the hinge side, lock side and above the door will give you enough margin for all conditions.

-How to get the right measurements for your doorway
+How to measure door entryways: getting the right measurements

 When measuring, make sure to measure from the inside rebate of your door jamb and follow the below tips to make sure your results are accurate: